Actively Recruiting

 • ASA physical status II-III

-• Able to complete Obstetric Quality of Recovery-10 assessments (with assistance if needed)
+• Able to complete the Obstetric Quality of Recovery-10 questionnaire (with trained assistance if needed)

 Not Eligible